 CARE Advocates act as your advocates on campus, should you need them.
 They assist students in making decisions about reporting and next steps including accessing health services and academic support.

 What does this look like on UCLA’s Campus?

 - Accompaniment to appointments as needed for support

-- Referrals to campus Resources (CAPS, Dean of Students, Academic Advising, Financial Aid, Student Legal Services)
+- Referrals to campus Resources (CAPS, Title IX Office, Academic Advising, Financial Aid, Student Legal Services)

 How can the Advocate support students off campus?